-Component Description (1) fn key Executes frequently used system functions when pressed in combination with a function key.
+Component Description (1) fn key Executes frequently used system functions when pressed in combination with a function key, the num lk key, the esc key, or the b key.
 (2) Function keys Execute frequently used system functions when pressed in combination with the fn key.
-(3) num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
-(4) Integrated numeric keypad When num lk has been enabled, the keys can be used like an external numeric keypad.
-To alternate between this numeric function and the navigational function (indicated by the directional arrows on the keys), press the num lk key.
+(3) Embedded numeric keypad keys When the keypad is turned on, it can be used like an external numeric keypad.
+Each key on the keypad performs the function indicated by the icon in the upper-right corner of the key (4) num lk key Turns the embedded numeric keypad on and off when pressed in combination with the fn key.
+Alternates between the navigational and numeric functions on the integrated numeric keypad.